What does the Living Wage mean to you?

 • There’s very little data available about staff accommodation;

-• Job-dependent housing reduces workers' freedom to seek better opportunities or leave unsafe situations;
+• Job-dependent housing reduces workers' freedom to seek better opportunities or leave unsafe situations; and

 However, we know staff accom is a significant part of the local housing picture, highlighting the complexity around discussing the “real” costs of living in the area.